styled-components/xstyled/CONTRIBUTING.md

 ## Open Development

-All work on Smooth UI happens directly on [GitHub](/).
+All work on xstyled happens directly on [GitHub](/).
 Both core team members and external contributors send pull requests which go through the same review process.

 ### Workflow and Pull Requests